 The data were evaluated by Dr. Weeks-Levy to understand if the students participating in the study had a higher retention rate compared to their control cohort of first-time, full-time freshmen (FTFTF) who did not participate in the study.
-First time, full time freshmen were assigned to either a study group, 117 students or a control group, 313 students two weeks into the fall 2012 semester.
+First time, full time freshmen were assigned to either a study group, 271 students or a control group, 223 students at the beginning of the fall 2013 semester.
 A summary table of the data taken after the add/drop period is presented below.

-Of the 117 students in the study cohort, data for 17 students was not analyzed due to the PAC's inability to contact the students leading to non-evaluable data.
-Registration data was taken one week after the start of the 2013 fall semester for the students participating in the study and showed that out of 100 students (evaluable data), 80 registered for classes (80% retention rate).
-In the control cohort of 313 students who did not have PACs assigned to them, 211 registered for the fall 2013 semester (67% retention rate).
+Of the 271 students in the study cohort, data for 117 students was not analyzed due to the PAC's inability to contact the students leading to non-evaluable data (leaving 154 students).
+Registration data was taken after the add/drop date for the 2013 fall semester for the students participating in the study and showed that out of 154 students (evaluable data), 117 registered for classes (75.97% retention rate).
+In the control cohort of 223 students who did not have PACs assigned to them, 149 registered for the fall 2013 semester (66.82% retention rate).